The Database

 Not finding the data you need in the search tool?
 The database may not yet include the specific data type, species, or behaviours you’re looking for — but members of the MacaqueNet consortium might have it.
 Submit an enquiry using the form below to see if any members of the MacaqueNet community have data that fit your project’s needs.
 You may also have the opportunity to work with the MacaqueNet management team to develop a new branch of the database that accommodates not only your research needs, but those of future projects as well.

-While the database currently contains behavioural data only, we are actively looking for other types of data including genomic, life history and ecological datasets, so we may allow MacaqueNet to grow to its full potential.
+Do you have behavioural data you would be willing to contribute to MacaqueNet?
+We are always looking to grow the MacaqueNet database through new data contributions.
+The database currently supports grooming, proximity, body contact, and aggression data.
+In the future, we aim to expand it to include other behaviours and data types, including genomic, life history, and ecological datasets, so that MacaqueNet can grow to its full potential.
 If you believe that your data could be a great addition to the MacaqueNet database, please click the button below.